What does Roeland VZW do?

 It is not possible to phone your child at camp, as this can cause children to feel homesick.
 If you have an urgent enquiry, you may contact the camp supervisors.
 You will find the contact details with the final camp information, which you can download onto your personal profile page one month before the camp begins.

-Is my child allowed to take its mobile phone? (camps or 7-12 years-olds)
+Is my child allowed to take its mobile phone? (camps for 7-12 years-olds)

 No, we request that the children leave their mobile phone at home.
 Not everyone in this age group has a mobile phone, so we think it’s fairer this way.
 If your child is ill or feels homesick, the camp leader will contact you.

-Is my child allowed to take its mobile phone? (camps or 12-19 years-olds)
+Is my child allowed to take its mobile phone? (camps for 12-21 years-olds)

 Yes, we allow them to bring their phone to camp.
 However, there are a few conditions.
 Participants are not allowed to have their phone in their pocket the whole day (even for taking photos) and they may not make phone calls (because then they will be speaking in their native language).
 We will make sure there are regular times when the participants are permitted to use their phone to send messages home.
 Parents are also updated on the camp activities via our blog and photos on our website.